 Frequently Asked Questions About Dental Crowns

-The dental crown procedure is typically very safe.
-There are some patients that do experience discomfort.
 The most common issues are tooth sensitivity or an allergic reaction.
 Choosing an experienced, licensed dentist will help reduce the likelihood of side effects.
 It’s important to let your dentist know if you have any concerns about the procedure.
 In most situations, good oral hygiene and slight adjustments done by the dentist will ease discomfort.

 The dental crown procedure is no more painful than getting a filling.
 If you have dental anxiety or a dental phobia, we can administer a local anesthetic to put you at ease during the procedure.
 We also offer stronger sedation options for those with moderate and severe anxiety about dental visits.
 It’s important to inform your dentist about your anxiety as soon as possible.
 We want to do our best to inform our patients and address concerns as soon as possible.